Agent Richard Agundez and Deputy Sheriff Angela Pearl

 The 2,900 students, faculty and staff were still struggling with the after-effects of the early March tragedy.
 Agent Agundez was in the Administration office when he heard the shots.
 Luckily San Diego County Deputy Sheriff Angela Pearl happened to be in the Vice-Principal’s office, following up on another investigation.
 Despite their different law enforcement areas of expertise, these two police officers quickly became a team.
 The two reacted simultaneously to the gunfire running into the corridor and gave chase after the shooter.

 The suspect began to fire rounds into the windows of the office doors that the police officers had just exited.
 Agent Agundez immediately located the shooter and returned fire.
 Deputy Pearl covered Agent Agundez as the two pursued the shooter who was now retreating toward the street on the north side of the campus.
-The chase commenced when the suspect fell to the ground after having been shot twice by Agent Agundez.
+The chase ended when the suspect was shot twice by Agent Agundez.
 One of the rounds fired by the officers had actually struck the shotgun rendering it inoperable.
 Deputy Pearl was able to control the teenager while Agent Agundez placed him in handcuffs.

 Injuries to school officials and students were generally minor.
 One 16-year old boy received pellet wounds to his arms, face and chest.
 Other shooting victims injured by glass shards were treated at local hospitals and released.
 The shooter recovered from his injuries and is awaiting trial.